movementlabsxyz/MIP/MIP/mip-34/README.md

 - exit: a validator exits and  get their stakes back
 - vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)

-#### Generate an L2-finality certificate (addreses 3.)
+#### Handle L2-confirmation (addreses 3.)

-To ensure that the L2-finality status is made available to third-parties, we may publish our _proof_  (2/3 of attestations :white_check_mark:) to a data availability layer and get a _certificate_ that the proof is available.
+To ensure that the L2-confirmation status is made available to third-parties, we may publish our _proof_  (2/3 of attestations :white_check_mark:) to a data availability layer and get a _certificate_ that the proof is available.
 This DA layer should offer a reliable _mempool_ for example as described [in this paper](https://arxiv.org/pdf/2105.11827).

 #### Handle postconfirmations (addresses 4.)

-The L1 contract will verify the L2-finality certificate.
+The L1 contract will verify the L2-confirmation certificate.
 If the certificate is correct the block (or sequence of blocks) are _postconfirmed_.
 This requires handling who should send the certificate to the L1 contract, and how to verify the certificate.

 ## Reference Implementation